-A: Seminars are conducted by psychologists and social workers from all of our programs, as well as highly regarded clinicians from the local community.
-Intern presentations on their own research, scholarly articles, various modalities, and case presentations also comprise part of the training sequence.

-Below is a sampling of seminars offered:

-- Using Trauma-Focused CBT (TF-CBT) with Youth in Foster Care - Working with Sexually Reactive and Problematic Youth - Multicultural Issues - Parent Child Interactive Therapy - Clinical Work with the Immigrant Population - Working with Commercially Sexually Exploited Children - Treatment Planning Using SMART Goals - Gender and Sexuality - Presenting Feedback After an Assessment - Autism Diagnostic Observation Schedule, Second Edition (ADOS-2): An Overview
+- A: Seminars are conducted by psychologists and social workers from all of our programs, as well as highly regarded clinicians from the local community.
+Intern presentations on their own research, scholarly articles, various modalities, and case presentations also comprise part of the training sequence. - Below is a sampling of seminars offered: - Using Trauma-Focused CBT (TF-CBT) with Youth in Foster Care - Working with Youth with Problematic Sexual Behavior - Cultural Considerations in Assessment - Parent Child Interactive Therapy - Clinical Work with the Immigrant Population

+- Working with Commercially Sexually Exploited Children

+- Treatment Planning Using SMART Goals

+- Gender and Sexuality

+- Presenting Feedback After an Assessment